-- This form is to be completed by only those units who will be storing and administering their units medication in their own campsites.
-Units that will be storing all medication at the camp Health Lodge don't need to complete this form. - The Camp Health Officer will collect this form when they provide your unit with their medication storage container.
+- This form is to be completed by only those units who will be storing and administering their unit's medication in their own campsites.
+Units that will be storing all medication at the camp Health Lodge don't need to complete this form. - The Camp Health Officer will collect this form when they provide your unit with their medication storage container at check-in